nexiality/documentation/commands/desktop/clickElementOffset(name,xOffset,yOffset).md

 combo (i.e. dropdown).
 Issuing this command on element such as a label or dialog title bar will likely result in no automation being performed.

-The `xOffset` and `yOffset` values are the relative left and top position of the specified element.
-In contrast, the [`clickByLocator(locator)`](clickByLocator(locator)) command generally would perform the click at the center of the target element.
+The `xOffset` and `yOffset` values are the relative left and top position of the specified element, respectively.
+If these optional parameters are not specified, then Nexial will attempt to invoke right click at (or near) the center of the target element.

 ### Parameters